iamlamb1988/Arcade/README.md

 Is IAppItem necessary?
 Perhaps Drawable2D can replace it?

 ### Single Responsibility Principle Violation
-BlackJackTable interface has 2 responsibilities:
+1. BlackJackTable interface has 2 responsibilities:
 * Transfer cards to and from Shoe, Table and Players,
 * Transfers currencies to and from Table and Players

 Should there be a "money transfer" class that takes on the currency transfer?
 Yes.

+2. Final and SandBox implementations extend the GameMenu.
+This is OK.
+The JPanels will not become complex so tight coupling is fine regarding Menus.

 ## Next Master Push Goals
 - [ ] Design and Implement GameMenu.
 This will house the GameField(s) and GamePanel(s).